context-aware bim annotations

 }

-All leverage the same mechanism: element ID + camera data + photo + text.
+All use cases rely on the same mechanism: element ID + camera data + photo + text.
+Quality inspections, change requests, progress tracking, safety observations.
 The spatial anchor makes everything precise.

-Annotations make it multiplayer.
+Annotations make AR-BIM multiplayer.
 One person identifies an issue.
 Another reviews from the same perspective.
-A third person verifies the fix.
+A third verifies the fix.
 All see identical spatial context.

 The camera data plus photo combination means remote review works.
 The reviewer doesn't need to be on site.
-They see the annotator's view remotely, understand context, make decisions.
+They see the annotator's view, understand context, make decisions.

 Result: AR transforms from visualization tool into collaborative platform.
-Field observations stay spatially anchored to exact BIM elements.
-No ambiguity.
-No lost context.
-Just precise, spatial issue tracking.
+Field observations stay spatially anchored to exact BIM elements, eliminating the ambiguity of text-based reporting.